9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 Function definitions are not the only place where we can use pattern matching.
 The `case` construct lets us match patterns within an expression.
-Here\'s what it looks like.
+Here's what it looks like.
 This function (defined for us in `Data.Maybe`) unwraps a `Maybe` value, using a default if the value is `Nothing`.